Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Shared Security

-The security model that AXIACoin uses whereby all chains are equally secured.
-This is achieved by placing proofs of the validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacker would need to attack the entire AXIACoin system.
+The security model that AXIA uses whereby all chains are equally secured.
+This is achieved by placing proofs of the validity of allychain blocks into the Relay Chain such that, in order to revert finality of a single allychain, an attacker would need to attack the entire AXIA system.

 ## Slashing

-The removal of a percentage of an account's SOLAR as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period).
+The removal of a percentage of an account's AXC as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period).

 ## Soft Fork